rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 var lunch = "sandwich"  -> "sandwich"
 ```

 Let's say I pull my tuppeware labeled "lunch" out of the fridge, but when I open it, I realize I didn't pack a lunch!
-My lunch in that case, is undefined.
+In that case, my "lunch" is undefined.

 ```
 variable declared